tnt456/MATSimRWTH/README.md

 ### More information

-For more information about the scenario generation, see here: https://svn.vsp.tu-berlin.de/repos/public-svn/publications/vspwp/2018/18-08/.
+For more information about the scenario generation and calibration, see here: https://svn.vsp.tu-berlin.de/repos/public-svn/publications/vspwp/2018/18-08/ and here: https://svn.vsp.tu-berlin.de/repos/public-svn/publications/vspwp/2019/19-10/.

 For more information about MATSim, see here: https://www.matsim.org/.

 ### Acknowledgements